Contact Information

 - Ensure development of a comprehensive after-care plan with the hospital treatment team.
 This may include outpatient treatment programs, therapists, psychiatrists, and any other relevant community supports.
 Ideally this is completed prior to discharge from the hospital; however in the event this is not provided, call the hospital and ask for referrals based on their clinical recommendations.
 Depending on any authorization for release of protected health information, hospital staff may only be able to speak with the person receiving care.
 They may need to make this phone call themselves to receive this information.

 - Connect with OCC Counseling Services.
 Ocean County College provides free, confidential mental health counseling to all OCC and Kean-Ocean students.
 Licensed counselors are available to provide short-term counseling, crisis assessment and intervention, as well as referral services for ongoing treatment and linkage with additional supports.
 A strong protective factor against continued distress is a sense of connection or belonging in one’s community.
-Having a relationship or “safe place” on campus often provides students with reassurance needed to feel comfortable returning to school.
-OCC Counseling Services is not otherwise informed if one of our students are hospitalized.
-Therefore, it is very important our students or their families advise of such circumstances in order to receive our support.
+Having a relationship or “safe place” on campus often provides students with the reassurance needed to feel comfortable returning to school.
+OCC Counseling Services is not otherwise informed if one of our students is hospitalized.
+Therefore, our students or their families must advise us of such circumstances to receive our support.

 - Engage in open, nonjudgmental conversation.
 Simply talking about mental health conditions, symptoms, concerns, and experiences reduces stigma and encourages your loved one to continue to be open about his or her challenges.
 Symptoms worsen in the darkness.
 Providing support and assurance that you are a safe person to talk to is immensely helpful.